 1) Begin by clicking on this link.

-2) Once you’re there, click on “Sign in” to continue, if you already have a Microsoft account, that is.
-If not, you can sign up for a new one easily too.
+2) Once you’re there, click on “Sign in” to continue if you already have a Microsoft account.
+If not, you can sign up for a new one quickly too.

 3) When you do that, you’ll be redirected to the Home screen of Microsoft Office.
-From here, you can view, edit, and save your existing documents or create new ones from scratch.
+You can view, edit, and save your existing documents or create new ones from scratch.
 If you observe on the left of your screen, all Office apps will be seen lined up for you to use.

 Microsoft Office and the Chrome Web Store

-To affiliate your work with Office 365, the Chrome Web Store contains online apps of Microsoft Word, Excel, and Powerpoint.
+To affiliate your work with Office 365, the Chrome Web Store contains online apps for Microsoft Word, Excel, and Powerpoint.
 If you opt for this method, you won’t have to sign in to your Office account and launch the desired program using its interface.
 Instead, you can download the Chrome Web Store’s mainstream applications and get to them instantly with a single click.
-We thought to mention this helpful tip to facilitate your experience with Microsoft Office better.
+We thought to mention this helpful tip to facilitate your Microsoft Office experience better.

 The applications of Microsoft Office have seen to it that almost the whole world depends on them in one way or the other.
 Chromebooks, fortunately, are also capable enough to run this suite of productivity apps easily using either the Google Play Store or the desktop-based method.
 While it’s better that you get a subscription for this service, there’s no harm in using it for free, as we’ve shown.
 Therefore, now that you know better, we wish you good luck on your journey!